 Innis is an elected member and has served as an Associate Director on the 2014-2016 board of the American Cinema Editors (ACE).
 She is also a member of BAFTA.

 A writer-filmmaker who has been a semi-finalist in the Academy of Arts and Sciences Don & Gee Nicholl Screenwriting fellowship, Innis was also a semi-finalist in the Chesterfield Writers Film Project Screenwriting Competition.
 While at CalArts film school she received a CalArts scholarship, a Blum-Kovler Foundation film grant, an CalArts/Ahmanson Foundation film grant, and was awarded a grant from CalArts/The Academy of Motion Picture Arts and Sciences for experimental filmmaking.
 Innis is a recent fellow of the Ryan Murphy Television Directing Mentorship Program

 Her short films have screened at several major film festivals and she has written, directed and produced karaoke videos for Pioneer Electronics, as well as edited music videos for directors such as Jordan Scott of Ridley Scott Associates (RSA), and for artists such as Ice Cube, Onyx and DMX.

 Innis is also a producer for cult film distributor(s) Grindhouse Releasing / Box Office Spectaculars with her co-producer/husband, Bob Murawski.
-She recently co-produced the digital restoration (and first-time release in the U.S. on Blu-Ray/DVD) of the 1966 spaghetti western, The Big Gundown, starring Lee Van Cleef (of The Good, the Bad and the Ugly), written by long-time Sergio Leone collaborator, Sergio Donati and directed by Sergio Sollima, as well as the re-release and digital restoration of the 1968 cult film, The Swimmer, screenplay by Eleanor Perry and directed by Frank Perry from the John Cheever short story, starring Burt Lancaster, which won the 2015 International Press Academy Satellite Award for "Best Overall Blu-ray/DVD."
+She co-produced the digital restoration (and first-time release in the U.S. on Blu-Ray/DVD) of the 1966 spaghetti western, The Big Gundown, starring Lee Van Cleef (of The Good, the Bad and the Ugly), written by long-time Sergio Leone collaborator, Sergio Donati and directed by Sergio Sollima, as well as the re-release and digital restoration of the 1968 cult film, The Swimmer, screenplay by Eleanor Perry and directed by Frank Perry from the John Cheever short story, starring Burt Lancaster, which won an International Press Academy Satellite Award for "Best Overall Blu-ray/DVD."

-She also wrote, directed and produced a two-and-a-half hour, five part documentary on the making of The Swimmer, which is only available on the new release of The Swimmer on Blu-Ray and DVD.
+She also wrote, directed and produced a two-and-a-half hour, five part documentary on the making of The Swimmer, which is only available on the new release of The Swimmer on the Grindhouse Releasing Blu-Ray and DVD.
 The documentary features interviews with Joanna Lancaster (daughter of Burt Lancaster), actress/comedienne Joan Rivers (discussing one of her first film roles), actresses Janet Landgard and Marge Champion, UCLA Swim Coach Bob Horn, Ted Zachary and Michael Hertzberg (assistant directors), with archival interviews of film editor Sid Katz, ACE and Academy Award®-winning composer Marvin Hamlisch also discussing his first film score.

 Critics have praised the Blu-ray release of The Swimmer with five star reviews and have called Innis' documentary The Story of the Swimmer "a fascinating Hollywood story" which is "miraculous... never a dull moment" and "impressive."